Question

 Resume Experts • 10+ Years Experience

-Instead of using the word support, use action verbs that show how you contributed value, led initiatives, or delivered specific outcomes.
-When writing a resume, consider how you can reframe your supporting role to highlight your direct impact and measurable contributions.
+Instead of using the word support, use action verbs that show exactly how you contributed to success.
+When writing a resume, consider words that demonstrate your proactive role, leadership qualities, and the specific value you brought to projects and teams.

-I've compiled some powerful synonyms you can use instead of Support that will make your resume stand out to recruiters and hiring managers.
+I've compiled some powerful synonyms you can use instead of Support.
+Each one is designed to make your resume more dynamic and help you stand out to hiring managers who are looking for candidates who take initiative and drive results.

 Better Alternatives to Use Instead